tussmaster/documentation/content/applications/productivity/discuss/advanced/email_servers.rst

     :align: center

 .. note:: By default inbound messages are fetched every 5 minutes in Odoo on-premise.
-   You can change this value in :doc:`Developer mode </applications/general/developer_mode>`.
+   You can change this value in :ref:`developer mode <activate-developer-mode>`.
    Go to :menuselection:`Settings --> Technical --> Automation -->
    Scheduled Actions` and look for *Mail: Fetchmail Service*.